Udemy Review: How Udemy Is Killing Online Learning

 What is Udemy?

 Udemy claims to be a global marketplace for teaching and learning.
-Udemy is one of the largest online educational resources claiming to offer 155,000 courses to 40 million students in over 65 languages.
+Udemy is one of the largest online educational resources, claiming to offer 155,000 courses to 40 million students in over 65 languages.
 Udemy suggests it has 70,000+ instructors teaching on its platform.

-Most of Udemy’s courses are in technical subjects such as Data Science, Web Development, and programming language such as Python.
+Most of Udemy’s courses are in technical subjects such as Data Science, Web Development, and programming languages such as Python.
 However, Udemy also offers courses in general business subjects such as financial analysis and marketing.

 Unlike most education platforms, Udemy offers classes in art subjects such as music, photography, graphic design, and drawing.
 Another unique feature of Udemy is the many courses in spirituality and personal development.
 Udemy even offers courses in learning skills and memory improvement.